spikeheap/home_cookbook/_recipes/brooks_tacos.md

   - 1 onion
   - 2 peppers
   - 2 tomatoes, de-seeded
-  To serve:
+  - Lettuce, for decoration (you might intend to add it, but you never will) To serve:
   - 16 taco shells
   - Old El Paso extra-hot salsa